seraermolenko/Bloom/README.md

 #### Introduction

+I created Bloom after struggling to keep my plants alive.
+The goal is simple: build an application that combines plant management, information, and automation.
+This project was also driven by desire to learn new tools and concepts, ranging from containerization and data streaming to working with sensor drivers.

 Quick summary:
 Bloom has a database containing 200 popular plants and their information.
 An ESP32 streams values from a humidity sensor monitors my plant's soil level.
 When this value is outside of the specific plant's threshold, a warning is sent.